 2. Devices at dams can help fish and other wildlife move freely around dams and between sections of rivers.
 Fish ladders and fish elevators are just some of the techniques used to help fish migrate.

 1. Dams are built for a number of uses in addition to producing electricity, such as irrigation, shipping and navigation, flood control or to create reservoirs for recreational activities.
 In fact, only 3 percent of the nation’s 80,000 dams currently generate power.
-An Energy Department-funded study found that 12 GW of hydroelectric generating capacity could be added to existing dams around the country.
+An Energy Department-funded study found that 12 gigawatts of hydroelectric generating capacity could be added to existing dams around the country.
 View the full report and the interactive map on the energy potential of non-powered dams.